rasmusrim/express-facebook-feed/README.md

 ## The widget
 `/widget` returns a HTML, JS and CSS file which can be loaded in an iframe to display the posts:

+If you need to make changes to HTML, JS or CSS, edit the file `widget.html`.